7 Amazing Benefits of Using Probiotics for Women + Dosage Tips

 #7.
-May Improve Menstrual Cycle and other Hormones
+May Improve The Menstrual Cycle and Other Hormones

 As we uncover more information about the microbiome we begin to uncover certain patterns.

-We know that the microbiome of patients with certain conditions tend to have higher populations of certain bacterial species, especially when compared to healthy people.
+We know that the microbiome of patients with certain conditions tends to have higher populations of certain bacterial species, especially when compared to healthy people.